ghga-de/ghga-metadata-schema/docs/schema_markdown/data_use_modifiers.md

 # Slot: data_use_modifiers

-Modifier for Data use permission associated with an entity.
-Should be descendants of 'DUO:0000017 data use modifier'
+Data Use Modifiers for the Data Use Permission associated with an entity.
+The used terms should be descendants of 'DUO:0000017: data use modifier'.
+Please use 'user specific restriction' if no other modifier applies.

 URI: [GHGA:data_use_modifiers](https://w3id.org/GHGA/data_use_modifiers)